 Each year, our work across our community to provide encouragement, information, connections to resources and ongoing positive support makes a tremendous impact on dozens of young or at-risk mothers and their children.

 JUMP provides education and support for teen pregnancy and teens with children through mentors who are trained in their roles as supporters.
 Mentors are invited to engage in monthly training opportunities, and teens are provided with monthly group education meetings as well as home and school visits.
-Additionally, the YWCA Choices program works with at-risk middle school girls in St. Joseph to improve life skills.

 Through JUMP, YWCA team members and trained mentors worked with 82 pregnant or parenting teens and 69 infants of these teens last year.
 Our program for pregnant teenagers and teen mothers is named “JUMP” not only because it stands for Journey to Unite Mentors and Parents, but also because it enables the youth in our community to get a jump start toward adulthood by connecting them with positive mentors who can guide them through teen pregnancy and teen parenting.